 Press the AF point selection button located on the top right corner of the camera – typically reachable with your thumb.
-Move the AF point to the required location, and press the top panel display light button to register your AF point.
+Move the AF point to the required location.
+Now press and hold the AF point selection button and press the top panel display light button to register your AF point.
 In the viewfinder and on the LCD display you will see that the registered AF point stays highlighted when you move the AF points to another location.
 It’s a way of checking that you actually registered an AF point.

 If you still have your camera set to BEEP it will emit a tone to confirm the point has been registered.

 If you still have the BEEPs tuned on; please turn them off 🙂

 My EOS 5D Mark III is not able to register an AF point if it is set to Zone AF.